MarkusSagen/Master-Thesis-Multilingual-Longformer/README.md

 ## Contact

+> The model weights and config for the XLM-Long are made available [here](https://drive.google.com/file/d/12hrC4EsjQz6lq37xVN7Qb3oqNdEb-FEx/view?usp=sharing)) and can soon be downloaded on Huggingface.

 For questions regarding the code or the master thesis in general add an issue in the repo or contact:
 [markus.john.sagen@gmail.com](mailto:markus.john.sagen@gmail.com)

 ## TODO